Coping with Conway v. Rimmer AC 910: how civil servants control access to justice

 Full text is not in this repository.

 The article, based on a review of files in the National Archives, examines the role of civil servants in claims for the suppression of state documents at trial on grounds of public interest immunity (PII).
 Government lawyers solicited responses from other ministries to the landmark Lords decision in Conway v.
 Rimmer and coordinated the civil service campaign against this unwelcome judicial intrusion into their professional domain.
 The decision was seen as a threat to confidentiality and the secret cultivation of administrative expertise.

-|Research Areas:||School of Law > Law|
+|Research Areas:||A. > School of Law > Law and Politics|

-|Deposited On:||17 Mar 2010 11:34|
+|Date Deposited:||17 Mar 2010 11:34|

 Actions (login required)